dobesv/quarrelly/README.md

   for a user which could never be edited afterwards.
 * Use GraphQL subscriptions for live updates to other browsers.
 Currently only the tab you are looking at updates as you type.
+* Add unit tests, so show how that works with GraphQL / MongoDB mocking.
+The client can run tests with a mock GraphQL instance I believe, and the server should be able to be tested without any MongoDB running.

 ## Setup

 I suggest running this in a separate Linux VM, as I do.
 Set up nginx to proxy